Skip to main content

 About 9 min read

 E-commerce accounts consolidate highly valuable personal information such as names, addresses, phone numbers, and credit card details, making them prime targets for attackers.
 A compromised account can lead not only to financial losses from unauthorized purchases but also to identity theft and misuse of personal data.
-According to the Japan Consumer Credit Association's 2024 report, credit card fraud losses reached approximately 555 billion yen annually, with over 93% attributed to card number theft via e-commerce sites.
-As of 2025, this trend continues and attacks targeting e-commerce sites keep increasing.
+Statistics from the Japan Consumer Credit Association put credit card fraud losses at 55.50 billion yen in 2024 and 51.05 billion yen in 2025 - roughly double the 27.41 billion yen recorded in 2019, and the level has stayed there.
+Most of that damage is "card number theft," where the number alone is used rather than the physical card: it accounted for 93.3% of losses in the January-March 2026 quarter.
+Because number theft is easiest to pull off in online payments, managing your e-commerce accounts is the heart of your defense.
 This article explains specific methods for securely managing your e-commerce accounts and defense strategies using passtsuku.com.

 What You Should Actually Do

 Protecting your e-commerce accounts does not require anything technically complex.
 If you are a beginner, start by changing the passwords for your most-used e-commerce sites (Amazon, Rakuten, etc.) to random ones of 16 characters or more using passtsuku.com, and enable two-step verification.
 For intermediate users, set a unique password for every e-commerce site, manage them centrally with a password manager, and remove saved card information from infrequently used sites.
-These two levels of measures alone can reduce the risk of unauthorized access to your e-commerce accounts by over 95%.
+Between them, these two levels close off the main entry points behind e-commerce account damage: reused passwords and card details left on file in too many places.

 Why E-Commerce Accounts Are Targeted